shah-in-boots/cv/index.md

 _The History of Sudden Cardiac Death: the Role of the Autonomic Nervous System_
 Senior Grand Rounds

+###	Medical faculty

+`2017`
+Emory University School of Medicine
+Division of General Medicine and Geriatrics
+Point-of-Care Ultrasound: Evaluation of the IVC

 ### __REGIONAL__

 ### Faculty